syncfusion-content/javascript-docs/js/Maps/User-Interaction.md

 ## Zooming

-The zooming feature enables you to zoom in and out of the map to show in-depth information.
-It is controlled by the `level` property of the map.
-When the zoom level of the Map control is increased, the map is zoomed in.
-When the zoom level is decreased, then the map is zoomed out.
+The zooming feature enables you to zoom in and out the Map to show in-depth information.
+It is controlled by the `level` property of the Map.
+When the zoom level of the Map control is increased, the Map is zoomed in.
+When the zoom level is decreased, then the Map is zoomed out.

 ### Properties